 Preventing Domestic Violence in Waterloo Region

-We can not fulfill our mission without focusing on prevention and education.
+We cannot fulfill our mission without focusing on prevention and education.

 * Each of Women’s Crisis Services prevention programs highlight a different type of prevention, but also fall into multiple categories.